AutonomousVehicleLaboratory/vision_semantic_segmentation/README.md

 ### dependencies
 If you start Autoware, play a rosbag and load the point cloud map, then dependency 1 and 2 will be satisfied.

-1. The code requires a ROS package with CAMERA information and localization information.
+1. The code requires a rosbag with CAMERA information and localization information.

 2. The code requires point map being published.
 A ROS package 'map_reduction' from AVL repository will extract a local point cloud around the ego vehilcle.

 3. If you are testing the planar assumption method, the code also subscribe 'plane' from road_estimation, if no received, it will use a fake plane.